NellalinkHQ/Rimplenet-Templates/README.txt

 == Changelog ==

 = 1.0.0 =
-* Launch of Rimplenet, Download, Use and Give us Feedback.
+* Launch of Rimplenet Templates, Download, Use and Give us Feedback.

 == Upgrade Notice ==

 = 1.0.0 =

-* Launch of Rimplenet, Download, Use and Give us Feedback.
+* Launch of Rimplenet Templates, Download, Use and Give us Feedback.

 == FEATURES OF RIMPLENET TEMPLATES ==